Are you in conflict or collaboration?

 Emotions

 There is a flow of energy and information within ourselves and within our relationships that requires us to pay attention in times of change.
 Often when an emotion arises we are not quite sure what to make of it, so sometimes we choose to suppress it.
-Yet, if we choose...Read More
+Yet, if we choose to acknowledge the flow in our lives, then we can mindfully and intentionally stop to see an emotion as the active invitation to explore what...Read More

 Justification of Judgement

 Have you ever been drawn in to the justification of judgement?
 Listening to a podcast by @soundstrue whereby Gabriel Bernstein spoke of the powerful draw of judgment.
-I often find myself being drawn into judgment without realising that, underneath it there is a projection of a self judgment and an aversion of...Read More
+I often find myself being drawn into judgment without realising that, underneath it there is a projection of a self judgment and an aversion of facing the wounds within.
+I wonder, who can I be if I stop judging myself and others?
+Who can I be if I choose to...Read More

 A Mindful Minute of Gratitude